 This handbook provides information on visas, housing, banking, transportation, weather, clothing, school systems and other resources to help with the transition to Hood College and the Frederick area.

-The International Graduate Student Association (IGSA) is an important resource for new international students.
-The IGSA provides information to new students, sponsors programming and social events for international students, and serves as an important liaison to the Graduate School office and the College.
+The Graduate Student Association (GSA) is an important resource for all graduate students, and includes a separate group for international graduate students.
+The GSA provides information to new students, sponsors programming and social events, and serves as an important liaison to the Graduate School office and the College.